<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 • Pay to unlock features like rally mode and quick shifter

-• Lacks the simple reliability of the Japanese competition
+• Lacks the simple reliability of Japanese competitors

 New Call-to-action